Kuodo79/2024SCTP-DataAnalysis/README.md

     - Could not incorporate SQL significantly due to the convenience of Python for .CSV files.
 - **`Disappointment in Findings`**:
     - Surprised and disappointed by the lack of significant correlation between Suicide Rates and Depression, likely due to aggregation of data, which warrants deeper investigation.

 ---

+## Conclusion
+In conclusion, this analysis reveals important connections between mental health disorders and socioeconomic factors.
+These insights can help shape global policies, raise awareness, and better allocate resources where they’re needed most.

+However, I am dissatisfied with the aggregated nature of the data, which likely led to inaccuracies, particularly in the correlation between Suicide Rates and mental disorders.
+The lack of detailed data, such as age and gender breakdowns, limited the depth of our analysis.
+There is also limited access to detailed suicide rate data online.

+Despite the challenges, this project has laid the groundwork for deeper exploration.
+I recommend improving data acquisition, focusing awareness campaigns on vulnerable regions, and using these insights to influence public health policies.

+This analysis is a call to action, guiding us toward more effective, targeted, and impactful mental health interventions worldwide.

+---